Scientific Name: Gypaetus barbatus meridionalis

 In southern Africa a drastic decline in the Bearded Vultures’ range and numbers during the past century has resulted in an isolated population that is restricted to the Maloti-Drakensberg Mountains.

-Due to persistant threats, restricted habitat and dwindling population numbers, the Bearded Vulture has been classified as ‘critically endangered’, with only 350 individual birds and 109 breeding pairs remaining.
+Due to persistant threats, restricted habitat and dwindling population numbers, the Bearded Vulture has been classified as ‘critically endangered’, with only about 350 individual birds and 100 breeding pairs remaining.

 The Bearded Vulture is an integral component of the environment, performing an essential ecological role as a scavenger.
 They are an economical way of disposing of carcasses and in doing so they limit the spread of disease.
 The Bearded Vulture is a spectacular sight in its own right and plays a role in generating tourism revenue.
 Apart from its aesthetic value, the Bearded Vulture also has spiritual and cultural values in that they have played a role in many cultures over the centuries, for example ancient Egyptians, Buddhists.
 Bearded Vultures are an important part of the natural ecosystem and national heritage that need to be protected for future generations.